On the parton picture of Froissart asymptotic behavior

-In the laboratory frame of one of colliding particles the transparency $T_{lab} \sim (\tau_0) \sim \exp (- \alpha_s/\mu)$~, because it is determined by the probability of tunnelling without interaction of only a few $\sim 1$ slow partons through the finite density saturated \Fd~ \footnote{Note that only the interactions with the low energy partons from another \Fd are essential, because the local interaction cross-section decreases $\sim 1/\epsilon$ with partons relative energy $\epsilon$. }.
+In the laboratory frame of one of colliding particles the transparency $T_{lab} \sim (\tau_0) \sim \exp (- ( \alpha_s/\mu )^2~ )$~, because it is determined by the probability of tunnelling without interaction of only a few $\sim 1$ slow partons through the finite density saturated \Fd~ \footnote{Note that only interactions with the low energy partons from another \Fd are essential, because the local interaction cross-section decreases $\sim 1/\epsilon$ with partons relative energy $\epsilon$. }.
 This probability remains finite at $Y \rightarrow \infty$.

 And in an arbitrary longitudinal frame many partons $ \sim \nu(y_1) \sim (\alpha_s/\mu) y_1 $ from one disk must tunnel without interaction trough another disk .
-As a result we have $T(y_1 , y_2) \sim (\tau_0)^{\nu(y_1)} ~\rightarrow 0$, when $y_2 > y_1 \rightarrow \infty$.
+As a result, we have $T(y_1 , y_2) \sim (\tau_0)^{\nu(y_1)} ~\rightarrow 0$ when $y_2 > y_1 \rightarrow \infty$.

-Certainly one must check that there may be not mean components parton WF , containing the \Fd, but some other more rare particles states, containing small number of partons, which can give the needed ($\sim const(Y)$) contribution to transparency also in the center of mass system.
-Such are the states of the fast particle which contain only small number of partons, or do not contain the F-disc.
-From (\ref{ww3}) one can estimate the probability of such a component of the wave function of a fast particle as \bel{probt} w_0(E) \sim \exp ( - \nu(E))~~,~~~~~~~~ \nu(E) \sim \int_E dn \sim (\alpha_s/\mu) \ln(E/\mu) \ee This corresponds to the condition that partons in the primary spectrum of one of the colliding particles are at all not emitted. ~~So anyway, the contribution to transparency in c.m.s, coming from this a mechanism is such that
+Certainly one must check that there may be not mean components parton WF , containing the \Fd, but some other more rare parton WF components, containing small number of partons, which can give the needed ($\sim const(Y)$) contribution to transparency also in the center of mass system. of this kind are the states of the fast particle which contains only small number of partons.
+From (\ref{nodisk}) we see that the probability of such a component of the WF of a fast particle is \bel{probt} w_0(y_i) \sim \exp ( - c y_i)~~,~~~~~~ y_i \sim Y/2 ,~~~~~~ c \sim 1 \ee So, anyway, the contribution to transparency at $b=0$ ~, coming from this mechanism, is such that

-in contrary to $T_{lab}(E)$ which remain finite at arbitrary large $E$ when parton density in \Fd is saturated (stops to grow with $E$).~ At $b \neq 0$ the corresponding contributions come from the colliding states fluctuations in witch $R(y_1)+R(y_2) < b$.
+as opposed to $T_{lab}(Y)$ which remains finite at an arbitrary large $Y$ when parton density in \Fd is saturated (stops to grow with $E$).~ At $b \neq 0$ the corresponding contributions come from the colliding states fluctuations in witch $R(y_1)+R(y_2) < b$.
 This gives for $y_1 < y_2$